rabbitmq/rabbitmq-tutorials/README.md

 This project contains code for [RabbitMQ tutorials](http://www.rabbitmq.com/getstarted.html) with their ports to various languages.

+This repository only contains runnable code.
+Please consult [tutorials on the site](http://www.rabbitmq.com/getstarted.html) to learn more about [the concepts](http://www.rabbitmq.com/getstarted.html), requirements, supported client library version and so on.

+All tutorials **require a RabbitMQ node running on localhost** with stock (default) settings.

 ## Languages

 The following ports are available: